Rats in Grain Stores- Is it still acceptable for gamekeepers and farm hands to do pest control? Maybe...

 Some still follow the traditional agricultural pest calendar: Eight visits in the year, clustering around the cold months and you won't see them much in the summer.
 This is a little archaic now.
 In 2011 The Environment Agency successfully argued in the law courts that this 'traditional' schedule of visits is environmentally irresponsible.

 After the introduction of the Biocides Products Regulation (BPR) in Europe, rodenticides were one of the first groups of chemicals to be analysed for safety.
-The result was clear, rodenticides do harm the environment when misused and we are only allowed to hang onto them because there is no viable alternative.
-But levels of bait residue in the wild food chain are being closely monitored and it won't take much to change the minds of the regulators.
+The result was clear, rodenticides do harm the environment when misused, and we are only allowed to hang onto them because there is no viable alternative.
+But levels of bait residue in the wild food chain are closely monitored, and it won't take much to change the minds of the regulators.

 It is up to us to ensure pest control is being carried out professionally on our farms and that includes hiring audited professionals trained to a high standard and belonging to a professional association such as the British Pest Control Association (BPCA).